Cinnamoon-dev/Vimrc/README.md

 - ^U - scroll half screen up
 - ^D - scroll half screen down

+#### Marking your way
+Marks are only available in the current session

+- m<key> - mark the line you were
+- '<key> - go back to the line marked with that key

 ### Bindings
 - :Lex - open the file explorer in the left